psr1919plus21/v-lazy-load/README.md

     </template>

     <script>
-      import VueLazyLoad from 'vue-lazy-load';
+      import VueLazyLoad from 'v-lazy-load';
     </script>

-After this *vue-lazy-load* create an img element with blurred placeholder that will be substituted by original image when it be loaded.
+After this *v-lazy-load* create an img element with blurred placeholder that will be substituted by original image when it be loaded.

 Props